 - Preheat the oven to 375ºF and line a baking sheet or use a nonstick one.

-- Combine: In a large bowl, combine the tofu crumbles with tamari, onion, garlic, tomato paste, flour, mint, parsley, cumin, coriander, turmeric, chili powder, smoked paprika, black pepper, and salt to taste.
+- Combine: In a large bowl, combine the tofu crumbles with tamari, onion, garlic, tomato paste, chickpea flour, mint, parsley, cumin, coriander, turmeric, chili powder, smoked paprika, black pepper, and salt to taste.
 Mix well with your hands, pressing the ingredients together until fully combined.

 - Shape the mixture into kebabs, using about ¼ cup per kebab.
 You should get around nine kebabs.